wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Check out how to add new decoders and rules and how to change existing ones in this section of the Wazuh documentation.
+  :description: The Wazuh Ruleset is used to analyze incoming events and generate alerts when appropriate.
+Learn more about it in the Wazuh documentation.

 .. _rules_syntax:

 Rules Syntax